axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 );
 ```

-### Unlinked Token Reception
+### Receiving Unlinked Tokens

-When receiving a link token message from another chain, the destination must prepare an "unlinked coin" before the link message arrives.
-The Channel is also involved here:
+To receive a link token message from another chain, the destination must prepare the "unlinked coin" before the link message arrives.
+This is done by giving the unlinked coin to ITS.
+If the coin's `TreasuryCap` is given to ITS in the `give_unlinked_coin` transaction, ITS creates a new `Channel` that's used both to validate the deployer so that the coin may be linked later (e.g. using the same `Channel`), as well as make them a distributor of the coin in the case of MINT_BURN token managers.

 ```move
 public fun give_unlinked_coin<T>(